 Titled “Great By Choice” and featuring two Insys employees who styled themselves “Z Real” and “A Bean,” it contains spellbinding lyrics referencing the process of titration, whereby doctors increase the dosage of a drug until it’s deemed to be correct: “I love titration, yeah it’s not a problem.
 I got new patients and I got a lot of ‘em.”

 And even as the rappers encourage the reps to “build relationships that are healthy,” the song also talks up how great it is to drive more sales by buying doctors and their staff lunch.
 It closes by featuring Alec Burlakoff, the company’s former VP of sales, taking off a costume of the Subsys spray, though not before a version of the costume danced along to a parody of Eminem’s “Rap God.”
-Burlakoff later pleaded guilty to racketeering charges and is set to testify for the prosecution.
+Burlakoff later pled guilty to racketeering charges and is set to testify for the prosecution.

 The video comes on the heel of yet another bombshell from the Boston case.
 Last month, a former Insys employee testified that she saw one of the co-defendants, former regional sales manager Sunrise Lee, provide a lap dance to a Chicago doctor whom they were trying to convince to sell more of their product.
 Lee’s attorneys argued that the doctor, Paul Madison, was in fact taking advantage of Lee, who had formerly worked as a exotic dancer.
 Madison was later convicted of unrelated charges, including health care fraud.

 The trial is expected to last for several more weeks, the AP reported, so who knows how many more awful things we’ll learn before it’s all said and done?